-To maintain honesty, the aforementioned weight loss betting programs do require that you are officially weighed when you start and end your program.
-O
+To maintain honesty, the aforementioned weight-loss betting programs do require that you are officially weighed when you start and end your program.

-fficial weights can be recorded in a doctor’s clinic, gym or your own home.
+Official weights can be recorded in a doctor’s clinic, a gym, or your own home.
 DietBet, for example, has members take before and after photos of themselves standing on a scale in front of a full-length mirror.

-9 Sites That Pay You to Lose Weight
+11 Sites and Apps That Pay You to Lose Weight

-I’ve rounded up 9 different sites that all offer you the chance to get paid to lose weight.
+I’ve rounded up 11 different websites and apps that all offer you the chance to get paid to lose weight.

 Join one or join them all.
 Either way, put forth the effort to live a more healthy lifestyle and you can be rewarded while doing so!